Option Greeks for Futures Traders: Delta, Gamma, Theta, Vega, and the Risk Architecture of Premium Selling

 The Gamma Math #

 Formally: Gamma = ∂²V/∂F² — the second derivative of option value with respect to futures price.
-Practically: if you're short an ATM ES option with Gamma 0.002, and ES rallies 10 points, your Delta increases by approximately 0.02 (0.002 × 10).
-That doesn't sound dramatic until you're carrying 50 contracts and you realize your directional exposure just shifted by 1 full contract equivalent.
+If you're short an ATM ES option with Gamma 0.002 and ES rallies 10 points, your Delta increases by approximately 0.02 (0.002 × 10).
+Carry 50 contracts and your directional exposure just shifted by 1 full contract equivalent.

 Why Gamma Concentrates Near Expiration #